 Salisbury and Stonehenge

 We started our day trip adventures on a tour of Salisbury and Stonehenge with London Walks.
 I can’t say enough good things about this company.
-Their London walking tours and day trips are top-notch.
+These London Walks day trips are top-notch and is one of the best day trips out of London.
 You don’t need to make a reservation with them.
 Just meet them at the designated place at the scheduled time, and you’re good to go.
 The tour guides we’ve met have always been on time, easy to spot in a crowd, and very knowledgeable.

 For this tour, we met at Waterloo Station, and we decided to arrive plenty early in order to find breakfast at the station.
 There were several quick options.
 You can choose to eat at the station or just pack some quick snacks for the train ride.